-For consulting services related to communications, retirement, health and benefits, transactional human resources support, and compensation, we paid Aon Hewitt approximately \$300,000 in 2013.
-In addition, we paid approximately \$3 million in commissions to Aon Hewitt through its retiree health plan exchange.
+For consulting services related to executive compensation, health and benefits and benchmarking support, we paid Aon Hewitt approximately \$165,000 in 2014.
+In addition, we paid approximately \$18 million in commissions to Aon Hewitt as a result of our participation in Aon Hewitt's retiree health plan exchange.

-After considering the above factors, the Committee determined that the service as a compensation consultant of each of Towers Watson, Cook and Aon Hewitt during 2013 did not raise any conflict of interest.
+After considering the above factors, the Committee determined that the service as a compensation consultant of each of Towers Watson and Aon Hewitt did not raise any conflict of interest.